Admission to the BPhil in Philosophy

 If your degree is not from the UK, visit the University's International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University's minimum entry requirements.
 If your degree is from a country not included in that list, then you should contact the UK National Information Centre for the recognition and evaluation of international qualifications and skills (UK ENIC).

-I study/have studied a degree that is not in Philosophy (or a closely-related discipline) but have taken some modules in Philosophy.
+I study/have studied a degree that is not solely in Philosophy (or a closely-related discipline) but have taken some modules in Philosophy.
 Am I eligible to apply for the BPhil in Philosophy?

 I study/have studied a degree that is not in Philosophy (or a closely-related discipline).
 Am I eligible to apply for the BPhil in Philosophy?